Frequently Asked Questions

 It follows that I am committed to the proper administration of justice.

 The Commissioner's investigative powers are contained in the ICAC Act.
 Detailed information about the ICAC Act can be found here.
 Detailed information about the ICAC’s investigative powers can be found here.

 There is a move internationally and nationally towards forming integrity bodies such as the Office of the ICAC.
 This has resulted from an increased recognition that there is a need to address improper conduct in the public sector.

-These integrity bodies all have a common purpose to protect public interest, prevent improper conduct within the public sector and guide the conduct of public bodies and public officers.
+Integrity bodies have a common purpose to protect public interest, prevent improper conduct within the public sector and guide the conduct of public bodies and public officers.

-- prevent improper conduct through advice and assistance and a focus on compliance culture
+- prevent improper conduct through advice and assistance, and a focus on compliance culture; and

 - educate the community and public sector about the risks and impacts associated with improper conduct.

-All other Australian jurisdictions have their own integrity body, with the exception of the Australian Capital Territory and the Commonwealth.
+All Australian jurisdictions have an integrity body, with the exception of the Commonwealth.